uuk0/PyBytecodeManipulator/README.md

 - 3.8 and below: unsupported; will produce syntax errors due to using new features
 - 3.9 (WIP)
 - 3.10 (main development)
-- 3.11[a4] (forward porting; WIP)
+- 3.11[a4] (forward porting; WIP; Currently not working fully)

-Other version may work, but due to possible internal changes, we do not recommend using them together with this library!
+Other versions will not work as a lot of config is stored in .json files per-version, so you may need to provide your own .json config files for the version you need.

+(Some versions might be plug-and-play, but most will require code changes additionally)

 ## Why are there so many print()-s?